ligeroinc/wasm-libs/README.md

-This repo contains pre-compiled third-party WASM libraries for the Ligetron web-build and ZK platform.
+This repo contains pre-compiled third-party WASM libraries for the Ligetron web-build.